open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/bigquery/create-credentials.md

 slug: /connectors/database/bigquery/create-credentials
 ---

-# Create custom role in GCP
+# Create Credentials for BigQuery Ingestion

-This documentation will guide you on how to create a custom role in GCP with the necessary permissions to ingest BigQuery in OpenMetadata.
+This documentation provides a step-by-step guide on how to create a custom role in Google Cloud Platform (GCP) with the necessary permissions to ingest BigQuery in OpenMetadata.
+It covers the process of navigating to the Roles section in the GCP console, creating a role, adding permissions, and creating a service account with credentials.
+By following these instructions, you will be able to set up the required role and credentials to access and ingest BigQuery metadata in OpenMetadata.
+Let's get started!

+## 1. Create custom role in GCP

-## Step 1: Navigate to Roles
+### Step 1: Navigate to Roles

 Search for `Roles` in your GCP console and select the first result under `IAM & Roles` section.